akersten/avpourri/README.md

 avpourri
 ========

-AVpourri (Audio-Video potpourri) is a non-linear editor (NLE) for video and audio.
+AVpourri (Audio-Video potpourri, pronounced A-V-/pʊˈriː/) is a non-linear editor (NLE) for video and audio.